AAVN Case Report Competition Details

 Conclusion: In 200 words or less, the author should draw conclusions from their findings and suggest future directions (if applicable).

 Companion animal case reports should be based on a relevant clinical case of an individual client-owned animal.
-Large animal and equine case reports should also be based on a relevant clinical case of either an individually owned animal or a herd, and should not involve animals included in a research program.
+Equine case reports should also be based on a relevant clinical case of either an individually owned animal or a herd, and should not involve animals included in a research program.
 Case reports should not be previously published in any peer-reviewed journals.
 The report should include complete and appropriate diagnostic workups and dietary, medical and/or surgical managements.
 The manuscript should reflect your veterinary expertise, demonstrate your ability to use medical and nutritional principles in the diagnosis and treatment of animals, and display your ability to communicate medical and nutritional observations and data in an organized manner.
 Manuscripts which make a contribution to or support the existing literature are encouraged.
 Many students will not have experience as authors and are encouraged to consult someone with experience in publishing in refereed journals; however, any assistance should pertain to style rather than content.
 Mentoring authors may be included; however the award will go to the first author.
 The first author should be primarily responsible for all text in the case report.

-Case reports and supporting illustrations should be submitted on a CD using Microsoft Word 98 or higher.
+Case reports and supporting illustrations should be submitted using Microsoft Word 98 or higher.
 All tabular data should be on a separate sheet with an appropriate legend.
 All images should be submitted in a JPEG format accompanied with the appropriate legend corresponding with the case report.
 Supporting illustrations (e.g. radiographs, photographs, electrocardiograms, line drawings, etc.) must be submitted in high quality computer-generated graphics.
 The AAVN Student Case Report Committee will review the manuscripts and assign a score using a rubric to assess written communication skills, medical and nutrition knowledge.
 All participants will be notified by email of the results no later than 5:00pm EST April 24, 2015.

 Dr. Martha Cline, AAVN Secretary